scalacenter/bloop/docs/build-tools/sbt.md

 The sbt command `bloopInstall` exports your sbt build to bloop.

+In bloop, an sbt project is represented as a pair of `(sbt project, sbt configuration)` and it's written to a configuration directory.
+The default location of this directory in your workspace is `.bloop/` (you may want to add `.bloop/` to your `.gitignore` file).

 If you have multiple projects, you should run `bloopInstall` in the projects that aren't dependent on other projects first.
 For example:  acme-core-server references acme-shared-lib.
 So in the acme-shared-lib project run `sbt bloopInstall` first and then in the acme-core-server run sbt bloopInstall second.

-In bloop, an sbt project is represented as a pair of `(sbt project, sbt configuration)` and it's written to a configuration directory.
-The default location of this directory in your workspace is `.bloop/` (you may want to add `.bloop/` to your `.gitignore` file).

-For example, a build with a single project `foo` generates two configuration files by default (one per `Compile` and `Test` configuration):
+In a build with a single project `foo` generates two configuration files by default (one per `Compile` and `Test` configuration):

 ```bash